A Distributed Algorithm for High-Dimension Convex Quadratically Constrained Quadratic Programs: Implementation

 \subsection{Infeasibility and Unboundedness}

 Lastly, we examine how the PC$^2$PM algorithm could computationally detect infeasibility or unboundedness of a convex QCQP.
 First, we construct an infeasible QCQP as follows:

-All the matrices $P_i$'s, vectors $\mathbf{q}_i$'s and scalars $r_i$'s in \eqref{eq: 2-Constraint QCQP Problem Form} are randomly generated in the same way as in Section~\ref{subsec: DS}, with $n_1 = 1024$.
-The second quadratic constraint in \eqref{eq: 2-Constraint QCQP Problem Form} apparently makes the problem infeasible.
-We apply the PC$^2$PM to solve the problem, and the corresponding residuals are shown in Fig~\ref{fig: res_infea}.
+All the matrices $P_i$'s, vectors $\mathbf{q}_i$'s and scalars $r_i$'s in \eqref{eq: 2-Constraint QCQP Problem Form} are randomly generated in the same way as in Section~\ref{subsec: DS}, but with $n_1 = 1024$ and $\kappa(P_i) = 100$.
+Letting $\Delta$ denote a positive scalar in the second quadratic constraint in \eqref{eq: 2-Constraint QCQP Problem Form} apparently makes the problem infeasible.
+We decrease $\Delta$ from $100$ to $0.01$ and apply the PC$^2$PM algorithm to solve the resulting problems.
+The corresponding residuals are shown in Fig~\ref{fig: res_infea}.

-We observe that the residual $res_2$, measuring complementarity as defined in \eqref{eq:res_2}, diverges, while the other residual still converges.
+We observe that the residual $res_2$, measuring the complementarity and the primal feasibility as defined in \eqref{eq:res_2}, diverges for all $\Delta$'s, while the other residual $res_1$ still converges.
 This is a strong indication that the original problem is infeasible.
 Next, we construct an unbounded convex QCQP as follows:

 The matrix $D_0 \in \mathbb{R}^{n_1 \times n_1}$ is a diagonal matrix with all but the last diagonal entry being $1$, and its last diagonal entry is set as 0, hence making it a PSD matrix.
 The vector $\mathbf{e}_0$ is an $n_1$-dimension vector in the form of $\mathbf{e}_0 = (0 \dots 0 \ 1)^T$.
 Conversely, the vector $\mathbf{e}_1$ is also $n_1$-dimension but in the form of $\mathbf{e}_1 = (1 \dots 1 \ 0)$.
 The dimension $n_1$ is also set as $1024$.
 All scalars $r_i$'s are randomly generated in the same way as in Section~\ref{subsec: DS}.
 It can be easily seen that the convex QCQP \eqref{eq: 1-Constraint QCQP Unbounded} is unbounded along the direction $(0, \dots, 0, -1)$.
-As shown in Fig~\ref{fig: res_unbound}, when applying PC$^2$PM to solve \eqref{eq: 1-Constraint QCQP Unbounded}, we observe that both of the residuals converge, but $res_1$, measuring dual feasibility as defined in \eqref{eq:res_1}, converges to a non-zero value.
-By Strong Duality, we know that this implies primal unboundedness.
+As shown in Fig~\ref{fig: res_unbound},

+when applying PC$^2$PM to solve \eqref{eq: 1-Constraint QCQP Unbounded}, we observe that both of the residuals converge, but the residual $res_1$, measuring stationarity as defined in \eqref{eq:res_1}, converges to a non-zero value.
+This means that an optimal solution is not found.
+If it is known that a feasible point exists to a convex QCQP (as the example given by \eqref{eq: 1-Constraint QCQP Unbounded}) (and assume that a constraint qualification holds at the feasible point), then by Theorem \ref{thm: Converge}, if the algorithm does not find an optimal solution, it must mean that Assumption 1 is violated, which then implies that the original problem is unbounded (as an optimal solution does not exist).